mvbosch/blog/_posts/2025-03-08-other-benefits-to-modern-ssr.md

 TL;DR - Modern JS frontends are a great way to templatise anything from web pages to HTML emails or anything else you might show to an end-user.
 This is much more accessible to teams than traditional backend templating, since nowadays you can't throw a stone without hitting at least 3 React developers.
 If you have a separate frontend, don't unnecessarily render HTML on your backend.

-<a id="1">[1]</a>  - You could argue that an event ticket is not a UI, but this platform's in particular contains a scannable QR code.
+<span id="1">[1]</span> - You could argue that an event ticket is not a UI, but this platform's in particular contains a scannable QR code.
 Checkmate.